-The 28th January is Data Privacy Day, an international effort to create awareness of the importance of respecting data privacy, safeguarding data and enabling trust.
-The celebration commemorates the signing of Convention 108 on 28th January 1981, the first legally binding international treaty dealing with privacy and data protection.
+January 28th is Data Privacy Day, an international effort to raise awareness and empower both individuals and businesses to respect privacy, safeguard data, and enhance trust.
+The celebration commemorates the signing of Convention 108 on Jan.
+28, 1981, the first legally binding international treaty addressing privacy and data protection.

 How much do you know about protecting data privacy?
 Review these key questions to test your privacy knowledge.

-2. What rights do individuals have to data privacy?
+What rights do individuals have around data privacy?

 Any business that collects personal information is required to publish a clear and accessible privacy notice/policy that states how data will be collected, used, stored, shared, and deleted.
-The use and disclosure of health information are further protected in the United States by the Health Insurance Portability and Accountability Act.
-Further rights are granted for EU citizens under the incoming GDPR legislation.
+In the In the UK and EU citizens are protected under GDPR legislation.

-Familiarise yourself with your organization’s privacy notices and policies.
+Familiarise yourself with your organisation’s privacy notices and policies.
 Businesses should only use PII data belonging to customers, employees, or others for business purposes and have clear privacy notices and policies in place.
-Personal data should be stored carefully so that it will not be shared unintentionally with unauthorized people and disposed of safely when no longer needed.
+Personal data should be stored carefully so that it will not be shared unintentionally with unauthorised people and disposed of safely when no longer needed.

-Trust is the foundation for successful business growth.
-Recent research shows 69% of CEOs think it is becoming harder for businesses to gain and retain people’s trust.
+Trust is the foundation of successful business growth.
 Protecting personal data is critical to maintaining a trusted relationship with customers and employees.
-Beyond preserving trust, new regulations have placed increasing accountability on senior management to ensure personal data is protected and businesses will be subject to significant fines for violating data protection and privacy regulations.
+Beyond preservation of trust, new regulations have placed increasing accountability on senior management to ensure personal data is protected and businesses will be subject to significant fines for violating data protection and privacy regulations.

 Celebrate Data Privacy Day by carefully and respectfully guarding the information and data entrusted to you.
 You can also help protect data privacy by limiting the information you share about others through social media and other online forums.
 For tips on protecting your personal data check here.